 Meanings of Verity

 Verity refers to the state or quality of being true or real.
-It emphasizes authenticity, factual accuracy, or a universally accepted truth.
-The term is often used in philosophical or formal contexts to highlight an undeniable fact or principle.
+It often emphasizes authenticity, factual accuracy, or a principle that many people regard as fundamentally true.
+Because of its formal tone, verity is commonly used in philosophical writing, scholarship, law-adjacent contexts, and careful explanations rather than everyday chat.

 Definition

 Verity is a noun that means the quality or state of being true, factual, or real.
-It also refers to a fundamental truth or principle that is universally acknowledged.
-Verity refers to the state or quality of being true or real.
-It emphasizes authenticity, factual accuracy, or a universally accepted truth
+It can also point to a fundamental truth or principle that is widely acknowledged.
+In other words, verity highlights not just that something is “true,” but that it is grounded in reality and can hold up under scrutiny.

 Etymology